drone/docs/content/install/installation_overview.md

 # Docker Compose

 This section provides basic instructions for installing Drone using [docker-compose](https://docs.docker.com/compose/).
-The below configuration can be used to start the Drone server with a single agent.
+The below configuration (save it as `docker-compose.yaml`) can be used to start the Drone server with a single agent.
+It relies on a number of environment variables that you must set before running `docker-compose up`.
+The variables are described below.

 ```yaml
 version: '2'